 Our Delayed Draw Term Loan bears interest at rates indexed to LIBOR.
-We estimate that as of December 31, 2012 and 2011, a 10% increase or decrease in LIBOR would not have a material effect on our annual interest expense, net loss allocated to Class A Shareholders or Economic Income.
+We estimate that as of December 31, 2013 and 2012, a 10% increase or decrease in LIBOR would not have a material effect on our annual interest expense, net income (loss) allocated to Class A Shareholders or Economic Income.

 Our funds have financing arrangements and hold credit instruments that accrue interest at variable rates.
 Interest rate changes may therefore impact the amount of interest payments, future earnings and cash flows.
-In the event LIBOR, and rates directly or indirectly tied to LIBOR, were to increase by 10% over LIBOR as of

-December 31, 2012 and 2011, based on our funds' debt investments and obligations as of such date, we estimate that the net effect on our revenues, net loss allocated to Class A Shareholders or Economic Income would not have been material.
+In the event LIBOR, and rates directly or indirectly tied to LIBOR, were to increase by 10% over LIBOR as of December 31, 2013 and 2012, based on our funds' debt investments and obligations as of such date, we estimate that the net effect on our revenues, net income (loss) allocated to Class A Shareholders or Economic Income would not have been material.
 A tightening of credit and an increase in prevailing interest rates could make it more difficult for us to raise capital and sustain the growth rate of the funds.